GenaGrig/eCommerce-pp5/README.md

 --- | --- |
 ![Mobile Edit Product Page 1 image](/media/screenshots/mobile/edit-product-page-1-mobile.jpg) | ![Mobile Edit Product Page 2 image ](/media/screenshots/mobile/edit-product-page-2-mobile.jpg) |

-Edit product page is accessable via button on Product Detail page or admin panel.
+Edit product page is accessible via button on Product Detail page or admin panel.
 It has the same functionality as Add Product page, with the only difference that information about product is already filled in.
 If admins will change any information about product, they just need to change it and click in Edit Product button below, otherwise click Cancel to discard changes.

 Products can be edited via admin panel with help of Summernote editor.
 ![Desktop Edit Product Admin Panel with Summernote editor screnshot](/media/screenshots/desktop/admin-panel-editing-product-with-summernote-editor-desktop.png) |

-From this page Quantity in Stock is available, and admins can change stock values directly from the front-end, otherwise this option is available at back-end in admin panel as well.
+From this page, Quantity in Stock is available, and admins can change stock values directly from the front-end, otherwise this option is available at back-end in admin panel as well.

 #### Delete Product

-Deleting Product option is accessable via admin panel or Product Detail page by clicking "Delete Product" button.
-As future option a confirmation modal can be made to prevent admins for deleting product unintentionally.
+Deleting Product option is accessible via admin panel or Product Detail page by clicking "Delete Product" button.
+As future option, a confirmation modal can be made to prevent admins for deleting product unintentionally.

 ### Authentication pages